 Many people enduring this struggle lack someone to confide in.
 The unsettling reality is that numerous individuals silently battle depression.
 Outward appearances can deceive; the well-dressed, seemingly content people we pass on the street may be masking their pain.
 Remember, just because you can’t visibly see “depression” doesn’t mean it’s absent.

 You’re the driver of your own life’s car.
 You have the choice to navigate the roads that resonate with you.
-If your job is a source of unhappiness, consider changing gears and seeking something that truly fulfils you – perhaps travel, a new hobby, or engaging in workshops.
-It’s a journey that takes time, but grasping the understanding that you’re not alone and identifying the sources of your unhappiness is the crucial first step.
-From there, progress unfolds.
+If your job is a source of unhappiness, consider finding something that fulfils you – perhaps travel, a new hobby, or engaging in workshops.

 What does it feel like to be depressed?